nationalarchives/engineering-handbook/docs/technology/css.md

     1. CSS colours with alpha MUST use the newer `rgb` syntax (e.g. `rgb(255 128 0/0.5)`)
     1. CSS MUST work without support for [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)
     1. CSS variables COULD be used to enhance customisability
+1. **Media**
+    1. If we expect the web content to be printed or saved to a PDF, CSS print styles SHOULD be considered

 ## SASS/SCSS